Keyboard shortcuts

 Terminal representation

-• The legacy syntax ("...").
+• The string syntax ("...").
 These terminals are treated as if they were regular expressions.

-• New single quoted string literals ('..') are literal or raw strings.
+• The single quoted string literals ('..') are literals or raw strings.
 The user doesn't need to escape any regex meta character.
 This is used when you don't want to deal with regexes and only use plain text.
 E.g.: BlockBegin: '{'

-• New regular expression strings (/../), behaves exactly like the old double quoted string but better conveys the intent.
-E.g.: Digits: /[\d]+/
+• The regular expression strings (/../), behaves exactly like the double quoted string, i.e. they are treated as regular expressions but this style better conveys the intent.
+E.g.: Digits: /[\d]+/;

-Internally parol creates scanners on the basis of the Rust regex crate and all terminals are embedded in a regular expression eventually.
+Internally parol creates scanners on the basis of the scnr2 crate and all terminals are expressed as regular expressions eventually.
 You should be aware of this if you get strange errors from regex generation and want to understand the problem.

 Here is an example for a terminal in regular expression form: